-More than 125 middle school students in Pflugerville ISD submitted essays for the recent SouthWest Water Company writing contest.
+More than 135 middle school students in Pflugerville ISD submitted creative stories, poems or essays for the recent SouthWest Water Company writing contest.

 Thank you to all the students who entered and to the teachers who scored the contest.